-Chapter 12 provides many alternatives for reorganizing family farm and family fisherman debts.
+Chapter 12 bankruptcy provides many alternatives for reorganizing a family farm and family fisherman debts.
 In practical terms, in many cases, Chapter 12 allows the debtor to reduce a mortgage to the current value of the property, reduce the interest rate to the current market rate interest and/or extend the payment period on the debt, and to greatly reduce unsecured obligations.

 Farmers experiencing financial distress are encouraged to discuss these issues with a bankruptcy attorney.
 Many of the issues raised here can be very complicated when applied to a specific case.
 Good legal advice and careful planning are critical aspects to a successful bankruptcy reorganization.